 4. Don’t contribute to the panic.
 By all means, talk to friends and family about your fears.
 But do NOT flood Facebook and social media with your anxieties.
 On Twitter today an *uninfected* MD posted that she's written a will and has said goodbye to her children.
 People are already terrified; how does that help?
 Take care of your friends and loved ones by reducing anxiety contagion.
 Hold off on posting those photos of cleaned-out grocery stores and re-sharing that horror story you just heard.
 Avoid SHOUTY CAPS and EXCLAMATION POINTS!!!!!
+As tempting as it is, please don't attempt to predict the future, especially if it's dystopian.
 If you have friends who are posting inflammatory posts, temporarily mute them.

 5. Maintain social relationships.
 What’s the worst punishment you can give a human being?
 It isn’t prison and it isn’t Thanksgiving traffic.
 The answer is solitary confinement, otherwise known as social isolation.
 What does it say about us that the worst thing you can do to us is isolate us from others…?
 Humans are social animals.
 We’re genetically wired to need each other for food, shelter, and protection against predators.
 This is never as true as it is during a crisis.
 In the presence of others, your brain releases chemicals like serotonin (which raises mood), dopamine (confers feelings of pleasure and reward), and endorphins – your natural pain-killers.
-So even if you’re avoiding group gatherings, make sure to keep in close touch with friends and family.
-Schedule walks outside (provided you can stay 6-8 feet away from others), Facetime dates, and phone calls.
+So even though we're avoiding group gatherings, make sure to keep in close touch with friends and family.
+Schedule Facetime dates and make phone calls.
 Start group threads.
 Make virtual dinner dates, online coffee dates, and attend meetings online.
 Start a neighborhood listserv and offer to help one another.
 You can even virtually watch movies with friends who live far away.
-And don't forget to cuddle your pets; fuzz therapy is real.
+And don't forget to cuddle your pets - Fuzz Therapy is real.

 6. Establish a daily schedule.
 Social distancing and isolating at home present their own unique challenges, one of which is the loss of your daily routine.
 This can make us feel anxious and dysregulated.
 Create a new routine that involves as many components of your regular life as possible, including a wake-time, a sleep-time, exercise, social engagement, and 3 meals.
 Impose structure as if it was a normal work day: Set your alarm in the morning, exercise, shower, eat breakfast, sit down to do some work, take scheduled breaks, etc.